 Redhill is one of the top spots you shouldn’t miss.
 It boasts about the good old days, perfect for a field trip.
 Fill in your tummy with mouthwatering dishes as advised by the locals.
 It makes exploring Singapore an exciting activity.
 Both residents and tourists look forward to going around the country.
 But before discussing what to eat in Redhill, let’s have a little backstory about the place.

 Redhill beholds a legendary story.
 The name itself came from the folklore telling how the hill turned red.

 Hang Nadim is a brilliant young boy.
 A bright future awaits him.
-During his time, Singapore was infested with savage swordfishes.
-These people kill anyone who came close to the sea.
+During his time, Singapore was infested with savage swordfish.
+These people kill anyone who comes close to the sea.
 Hang Nadim thought of a great idea on how to manage the situation.
 He placed the banana stems erected in front of the shoreline.
-Thus, making them succeed in capturing swordfishes.
+Thus making them succeed in capturing swordfishes.